Applied Mathematics

 Have questions about course planning and APMA concentrations?

-Spring 2024: Stop by one of our open advising sessions to speak with an APMA faculty member!
+Fall 2024: Stop by one of our open advising sessions to speak with an APMA faculty member!
 Open advising sessions are held every Tuesday and Thursday when classes are in session from 12-1 pm in Room 217 at 170 Hope St. No registration is required.
 Feel free to drop by anytime!

 Concentrations